Factorial algebraic group actions and categorical quotients: Introduction

 In the case of a finitely generated ring of invariants, we obtain as an immediate consequence the following characterization for existence of a categorical quotient.

-\begin{corollary} Let $G$ act on $X$ as in Theorem~\ref{thm:quotchar2} and suppose that $\Gamma(X,\mathcal{O})^G$ is finitely generated.
+\begin{corollary} Let $X$ be a normal variety with a factorial action of an affine algebraic group $G$ and suppose that $\Gamma(X,\mathcal{O})^G$ is finitely generated.
 Then the following statements are equivalent. \begin{enumerate} \item The $G$-action on $X$ has a categorical quotient in the category of varieties. \item The canonical morphism $\pi \colon X \to \Spec \, \Gamma(X, \mathcal{O})^G$ has an open image. \end{enumerate} Moreover, if one of these statements holds, then $\pi \colon X \to \pi(X)$ is a categorical quotient, and it is even a strong one. \end{corollary}

+For representations of unipotent groups on finite dimensional vector spaces, we obtain that existence of a categorical quotient in the category of varieties is equivalent to being quite close to the reductive case.

+\begin{theorem} Let a unipotent group~$G$ act linearly on a finite dimensional vector space~$V$.
+Then the following statements are equivalent. \begin{enumerate} \item There exists a categorical quotient in the category of varieties for the action of $G$ on $V$. \item The algebra $\Gamma(V,\mathcal{O})^G$ of invariants is finitely generated and the canonical map $V \to \Spec \, \Gamma(V,\mathcal{O})^G$ is surjective. \end{enumerate} Moreover, if one of these statements holds, then $V \to \Spec \, \Gamma(V,\mathcal{O})^G$ is a strong categorical quotient in the category of varieties for the action of $G$ on $V$. \end{theorem}

 The results presented so far are proven in Sections~\ref{sec:crquots} and~\ref{sec:varquots}.
 In Section~\ref{sec:exs}, we discuss examples.
 An application is given in Section~\ref{sec:GIT}.
-There, we consider the action of an affine algebraic group $G$ with trivial character group $\Chi(G)$ on an, e.g. complete, variety $X$ and assume that the Cox ring $\mathcal{R}(X)$ as well as the subring $\mathcal{R}(X)^G$ are finitely generated.
-Using factoriality of the Cox ring and Corollary~\ref{quotexfingen}, we obtain $G$-invariant open subsets $U \subseteq X$ with a strong categorical quotient by constructing geometric quotients for a certain torus action on the factorial affine variety $\Spec \, \mathcal{R}(X)^G$.
+There, we consider the action of an affine algebraic group $G$ with trivial character group $\Chi(G)$ on an, e.g. complete variety $X$ and assume that the Cox ring $\mathcal{R}(X)$ as well as the subring $\mathcal{R}(X)^G$ are finitely generated.
+Since Cox rings are (graded) factorial~\cite{ArDeHaLa}, we can apply our results to the lifted action of $G$ on $\Spec \, \mathcal{R}(X)$.
+Via a Gel'fand-MacPherson type correspondence, we obtain in Construction~\ref{constr:mushroom} open $G$-invariant subsets $U \subseteq X$ with a strong categorical quotient from geometric quotients of a certain torus action on the factorial affine variety $\Spec \, \mathcal{R}(X)^G$.
 Among the resulting sets $U \subseteq X$, there are many sets of {\em finitely generated semistable points\/} as introduced by Doran and Kirwan in~\cite{DoKi}.
 They fit into a combinatorial picture given by the GIT-fan of a torus action on $\Spec \, \mathcal{R}(X)^G$.